animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Our examples of consciousness are limitted to specific physical materials not found, in the same quantity, shape, or pattern in computers.
 A matter-combination that can yield consciousness, is the brain.

-We may assume for the time being that human-like conciousness is caused mechanically by a complex combination, since it correlates with complex biologies to our ability to measure.
+We may assume for the time being that human-like conciousness is caused mechanically by a complex combination, since it correlates, according to our trusted observations, with complex biologies.

+---

 If it’s not representation, as by the *reductio ad absurdum* flipbook argument, then it exists in matter — some substrate of the universe — or a combination of matter and representation.
 Due to the variety of living organisms, we can assume it's the latter, not strictly one material combination.